 The settings that you select become the defaults for all communities created with this Community Type.

 NOTE: Updates to a Community Type's default settings will not impact existing communities that were based on that type when they were created.
 However, new communities that are based on the Community Type will inherit those updated default settings.

 TIP: Learn more about managing your Community Types.

-The Admin > Community > Communities > List page displays all of your Higher Logic community site's communities.
+The Admin > Community > Communities > List page displays all of your site's communities.
 The View Permissions, Join Permissions, and Moderation columns indicate each community's setting, which could be either: the defaults that were inherited from the Community Type or overrides that have been set by a Super Admin.

 When creating a community, select a Community Type and its default permissions settings will be applied.
 You can change the default settings now, while creating the community, or edit them in the future.

 The community permissions options mirror the Community Type settings.

 - Join Permissions - Select a permission override for this community.

 - View Permissions - Select a permission override for this community.

 - Moderation Setting - Select a moderation override for this community.